 Literary Arts and Social Justice Faculty and Staff

-The full-time and part-time faculty members in the Department of Literary Arts and Social Justice have extensive expertise in a wide range of disciplines including American and British literature, fiction, nonfiction, poetry, linguistics, women's studies, composition, public speaking and more.
+Our faculty have extensive expertise in a wide range of disciplines including American and British literature, fiction, nonfiction, poetry, linguistics, women's studies, composition, public speaking and more.
 Learn about their wealth of knowledge, research interests and classes they teach, featured below.

 Coordinator, Creative Writing Program

 - Published works include "Ancient Texts" in Red Orchard Review, "The Smoker" in Triquarterly Review and "If and Then" in Zoetrope: One Story